 - YouTube posts

 Before social media, these comments and jokes would be said between friends and peers.
 But now, even small slights are put out for all the world to see.
-Too often, this leads to small jokes turning into serious retaliation.
+Too often, this leads to small jokes turning into serious retaliation and the increased use of gang violence.

 In Chicago, police believe one gang member with a reputation for non-violence was shot and killed in retaliation over a Facebook comment.
 The comment in question, “☺️.”